nautobot/nautobot/nautobot/docs/development/best-practices.md

     # Method definition loses context and further the field's lookup_expr
     # falls back to the default of "exact" and the `name` value is irrelevant here.
     def _pass_through_ports(self, queryset, name, value):
-        return queryset.exclude(frontports__isnull=value, rearports__isnull=value)
+        breakpoint()  # This was added to illustrate debugging with pdb below return queryset.exclude(frontports__isnull=value, rearports__isnull=value)
 ```